Millers face increasingly volatile and less predictable wheat markets

 Increasingly volatile wheat markets

-The market price of all grades of wheat - including bread-making wheat - fluctuates depending on quality, supply & demand, stock levels, exchange rates, transport and energy costs or developments elsewhere in the world.
+The market price of all grades of wheat, including bread-making wheat, fluctuates based on multiple factors such as quality, supply and demand, stock levels, exchange rates, transport and energy costs, and global developments.

-Excessive levels of speculation can also lead to sudden or unreasonable & extreme fluctuations in agricultural commodity prices.
-For ex., this occurs when an increasing share of open interests is held by investors interested in gaining from future price movements with little regard to the fundamentals of commodity supply & demand.
+Excessive speculation can also drive sudden and extreme price movements.
+This occurs when a growing share of market positions is held by investors seeking to profit from future price changes, often with limited regard for the underlying fundamentals of supply and demand.